Ivo-Evans/clojure-notes/notes/interop.java.doto-and-mutability.md

   (println stack))
 ```

 Note that this won't work in a repl, as far as I can tell.
-But it did work inside a namespace run by lein.
+But it did work inside a namespace run with lein.